Resources & downloads

 • Free-text ‘3G’ to 550 today to check that you stay connected into the future

-• If you do have to replace your device be sure to ask retailers about 3G reliance.
+• If you do have to replace your device be sure to ask retailers about 4G compatibility.

-• Make sure you recycle your old devices for free via RE:MOBILE
+• Make sure you recycle old devices for free via RE:MOBILE.

 Factsheet